 Even if you didn't, the good news is that the real race is happening this weekend, 19-20 September.

-Le Mans is perhaps the toughest motor race there is, 24 hours of non-stop racing that’s gruelling for both car and drivers.
+For the uninitiated, Le Mans is perhaps the toughest motor race there is: 24 hours of non-stop racing that’s gruelling for both car and drivers.

-The race itself begins at 3pm local time in France on Saturday 15 June.
+The race itself begins at 2.30pm local time on Saturday 19 September.

 How can I watch Le Mans on TV?

 If you’re in Europe, including in the UK, you can watch live on Eurosport 1 and Eurosport 1 HD.

 To watch Eurosport you’ll need the appropriate package or bundle for Sky, BT TV or Virgin.
 However, if you don’t have any of those services, you can watch Eurosport via its own app, but there’s no free way to access the channel.

 To watch, you'll need a subscription to use Eurosport Player costs £6.99 per month or £39.99 per year.